orYoffe/auto-test/README.md

 ## Testing

-Testing is a critical part of auto-test to ensure reliability.
+Testing is a critical part of test-gen to ensure reliability.
 The project includes:

 ```
 src/